daviddurand/fress-hacks/README.md

 ASCII images, so that we can modify the patches to get the resulting images to function correctly.

+# Data files and contemporary info

+## unconverted

+This directory contains raw FRESS files suitable for running through the fress converter to produce XML export files.

+## documents

+Contains recently generated PDFs of some of the FRESS contemporary documentation that we have in FRESS files.
+This is a little easier to read that starting up vm370 in emulation an reading them with FRESS itself.
+Some of the files have artifacts like extra blank pages or Character set problems (I've been having trouble finding a good-looking Unicode monospace font that contains a few of the more esoteric EBCDIC bullets.)

 # Bonus: directory HES

 This contains the relatively unexamined source of the first